 These consolidated financial statements have been prepared under the assumption that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-For the year ended December 31, 2020, the Company reports a net loss of \$309.8 million, operating cash outflows of \$13.1 million and an accumulated deficit of \$720.6 million as of December 31, 2020, including an impairment loss of its goodwill and other intangible assets balance of \$203.5 million.
-These material circumstances cast substantial doubt on the Company's ability to continue as a going concern for a period at least twelve months from the date of this report and ultimately on the appropriateness of the use of the accounting principles applicable to a going concern.
+For the year ended December 31, 2021, the Company reported a net loss of \$76.2 million, operating cash inflows of \$16.1 million and an accumulated deficit of \$800.4 million as of December 31, 2021, including an impairment loss of its intangible assets, right-of-use ("ROU") asset, and property, plant and equipment balances of \$7.4 million.
+These material circumstances cast substantial doubt on the Company's ability to continue as a going concern for a period at least 12 months from the date of this report and ultimately on the appropriateness of the use of the accounting principles applicable to a going concern.

-During the year ended December 31, 2020, due to liquidity constraints, the Company did not make interest payments due to the lenders of the Company's 13% senior secured convertible debentures (the "Secured Notes") and the 8% convertible unsecured debentures (the "Unsecured Debentures") (together the "Lenders").
-The Company is currently in default with respect to its long-term debt, which, as of December 31, 2020 consists of \$97.5 million and \$60.0 million of principal amount and \$15.1 million in accrued interest with respect to the Secured Notes and Unsecured Debentures, respectively.
-In addition, as a result of the default, the Company has accrued additional fees and interest of \$13.8 million in excess of the aforementioned amounts.
-Refer to Note 12 and Note 21 for further discussion.
+During the year ended December 31, 2021, due to liquidity constraints, the Company did not make interest payments due to the lenders of the Company's 13% senior secured convertible debentures (the "Secured Notes") and the 8% convertible unsecured debentures (the "Unsecured Debentures") (together the "Lenders").
+The Company is currently in default with respect to certain of its long-term debt, which, as of December 31, 2021 consists of \$97.5 million and \$60.0 million of principal amount and \$30.9 million and \$9.6 million in accrued interest with respect to the Secured Notes and Unsecured Debentures, respectively.
+In addition, as a result of the default, the Company has accrued additional fees and interest of \$15.4 million in excess of the aforementioned amounts.
+Refer to Note 8 and Note 17 for further discussion.

-As a result, the Board of Directors (the "Board") formed a special committee comprising of five independent, non-management directors of the Company (the "Special Committee") to, among other matters, explore and consider strategic alternatives available to the Company in light of the prospective liquidity requirements of the Company, the condition of the capital markets affecting companies in the cannabis industry, and the rapid change in the state of the economy and capital markets generally caused by the novel coronavirus known as COVID-19 ("COVID-19"), including but not limited to:
+As a result of the March 31, 2020 default, the Board of Directors of the Company (the "Board") formed a special committee comprising of five independent, non-management directors of the Company (the "Special Committee") to, among other matters, explore and consider strategic alternatives available to the Company in light of the prospective liquidity requirements of the Company, the condition of the capital markets affecting companies in the cannabis industry, and the rapid change in the state of the economy and capital markets generally caused by the novel coronavirus known as COVID-19 ("COVID-19"), including, but not limited to:

-- renegotiation of existing financing arrangements and other material contracts, including any amendments, waivers, extensions or similar agreements with the Lenders to and/or stakeholders of the Company and/or its subsidiaries that the Special Committee determines are in the best interest of the Company and/or its subsidiaries; - · managing available sources of capital, including equity investments or debt financing or refinancing and the terms thereof; - · implementing the operational and financial restructuring of the Company and its subsidiaries and their respective businesses, assets and licensure and other rights; and - · implementing other potential strategic transactions.
+- renegotiation of existing financing arrangements and other material contracts, including any amendments, waivers, extensions or similar agreements with the Lenders and/or stakeholders of the Company and/or its subsidiaries that the Special Committee determines are in the best interest of the Company and/or its subsidiaries: - · managing available sources of capital, including equity investments or debt financing or refinancing and the terms thereof; - implementing the operational and financial restructuring of the Company and its subsidiaries and their respective businesses, assets and licensure and other rights; and - implementing other potential strategic transactions.

-The Special Committee engaged Canaccord Genuity Corp, as its financial advisor to assist the Special Committee in analyzing various strategic alternatives to address its capital structure and liquidity challenges.
+The Special Committee engaged Canaccord Genuity Corp. as its financial advisor to assist the Special Committee in analyzing various strategic alternatives to address its capital structure and liquidity challenges.